 Fostering Dr. Caldwell’s longstanding legacy of support for students from our neighborhood schools, the Caldwell scholars are genuinely inspiring young people, high academic achievers who regularly reach back and commit themselves to USC’s many community engagements such as tutoring local middle and high school students.
-To learn more about our scholars, please visit: 2020-2021-caldwell-neighborhood-scholars.
+Learn more about our scholars.

 Only two new scholarships are awarded each year and each is renewable for an additional three years pending academic progress.
 The Retired Faculty Association (RFA) helps administer it in partnership with the USC Financial Aid Office.
 This scholarship program awards $3,000 each year to eight scholars; this requires a $24,000 annual commitment.
 Please help the RFA keep the Caldwell Neighborhood Scholarship Program alive and continue to support these stellar students by making a gift today!

 Last updated 09/21/2023 Jada majored in Business Administration in USC’s Marshall School with anemphasis in Risk Management.
 She also minored in Law and Psychology.As the first black female president of